 Heavy menstrual bleeding may also be caused by a platelet disorder or von Willebrand’s disease.
 In some cases, the cause of heavy menstrual bleeding is unknown.

 Heavy menstrual bleeding may be diagnosed through a physical examination, and review of the patient’s medical history.
-Additional diagnostic tests may include the following:
+One of our doctors may want to perform Additional diagnostic tests which may include the following:

 - Blood tests

 A hysteroscopy may be performed to view the inside of the uterus, and determine whether fibroids, polyps or other problems are causing the heavy bleeding.

 Can heavy menstrual bleeding lead to emergency room visits?

 Having menorrhagia is not uncommon.
 It is estimated that 1 in 20 women who menstruate have heavy cycles lasting more than 7 days or passing large blood clots.